Architecture of Historic Houses in Natchez, Mississippi

 - The Downriver Residential Historic District

 These districts include over one thousand structures individually listed on the National Register of Historic Places and a dozen designated as National Historic Landmarks.
 During the spring and fall, celebrated Pilgrimage Tours are open to the public.
 They showcase the stunning architecture of 25 privately owned mansions, dependencies, and outbuildings.

 The historical architecture was heavily influenced by French, British, and Spanish culture.
-Some designs follow strict, sophisticated, traditional standards, others are more individualistic creations.
-For instance, Melrose is purely Greek Revival, while Longwood is the most elaborate octagonal house in the United States and is known as the “Oriental Villa.”
+Some designs follow traditional standards that are both strict and sophisticated, while others are more individualistic creations.
+For instance, Melrose is purely Greek Revival, while Longwood is the most elaborate octagonal house in the United States, known as the “Oriental Villa.”